andyk8872/p5-ecommerce/README.md

 <summary> Contact </summary>
 <br>

 The contact option gives the user/customer the opportunity to contact the site owners.
 This is where they can ask questions and voice concerns that directly concern them.
+In development state the email is sent to the terminal.

 ![Contact](docs/contact.png)<br>